mattsteen14/jammming/README.md

 - [x] Issue fixed - Playlist not saving.
 - [x] Not necessary - create hardcoded array of uri values.
 - [x] Upload to Codecademy forums for feedback.
-- [ ] Codecademy 'Create a Playlist App With the Spotify API (Part Two)' task - add new feature through technical design planning.
+- [x] Codecademy 'Create a Playlist App With the Spotify API (Part Two)' task - add new feature through technical design planning.
+- [x] Feature Request: Include preview samples for each track
+- [ ] Feature Request: Alert or message as confirmation when playlist saves.
+- [ ] Feature Request: Clear search results when playlist saves.
+- [ ] Feature Request: Only display songs not currently in the playlist in the search results.
+- [ ] Feature Request: After user redirect on login, restoring the search term from before the redirect.
+- [ ] Feature Request: Ensure playlist information doesn’t get cleared if a user has to refresh their access token.
+- [ ] Feature Request: Update the access token logic to expire at exactly the right time, instead of setting expiration from when the user initiates their next search
 - [ ] Testing & Debugging.
 - [ ] Use surge to deploy.